Alan Dingley, Te Awhi Rito Reading Ambassador, in a school hall presenting to students, many of whom have their hands up.

 Alan Dingley in the media

-Librarian promoted to inspire a nation of young readers — Stuff article
+Librarian promoted to inspire a nation of young readers — March 2023 article in Stuff.

 About the role